Online Learning Library

 Invasives Strike Force Surveyor Training Workshop Webinar- Part 1 (Species ID)

 Description: This video is the first of two required training videos for the New York-New Jersey Trail Conference and Lower Hudson PRISM's Invasives Strike Force Survey Program.
-This required course helps Invasives Strike Force volunteers to identify four high priority invasive species (beech leaf disease, spotted lanternfly, tree of heaven and invasive jumping worms) as well as one emerging invasive plant that rotates depending on the month you begin surveying.
-For the month of August, that plant is Black and Pale Swallow-wort.
+This required course helps Invasives Strike Force volunteers gain the skills necessary to identify invasive viburnums, honeysuckles, Japanese spiraea and beech leaf disease in addition to native counterparts to these invasive species.
+This webinar is a combination of a live Powerpoint Presentation and taped field videos focused on IDs.
 As trained volunteers, you will then conduct monitoring along assigned trail sections that are convenient to your own home and according to a schedule that works for you!

 Invasives Strike Force Surveyor Training Workshop Webinar- Part 2 (Survey Protocols)

-ISF Survey Species QuickID Guide : Key features and photos of all the species on the 2022 ISF Survey species list
+ISF Survey Species QuickID Guide : Key features and photos of all the species on the 2024 ISF Survey species list.

 ISF Survey Field Data Sheet : This is a .pdf of the data sheet you will need to take with you into the field if you have volunteered as an ISF Standard surveyor.
 Please take at least 5 copies of this document with you when you go out!